Food premises registrations

 How to let customers know your business accepts BYO cups and containers:

 If you want to do more than word of mouth or information at your shop, you can choose to register your business on a website such as Trashless Takeaway or Responsible Cafes.

 How to move away from disposable coffee cups:

 Green Caffeen, HuskeeCup and One Good Cup provide ‘swap and go’ reusable cup systems that are currently being used by cafes in Surf Coast Shire.
 You might like to contact them to find out more.

 If you still have questions, contact our Environmental Health Officers on 5261 0600 or email@example.com.

-Useful food handling fact sheets
+Useful food handling fact sheets and information

 If you'd like a response from us, please give us your email address.